gillenha/base-rag/README.md

 - Provides a user-friendly terminal interface
 - Retrieves relevant information from your course content
 - Shows sources for each response
+- **Personalized greetings** that analyze your recent conversations and business profile
+- **Quick start suggestions** based on your conversation history and business context
+- **Autosave mode** for automatically saving conversations to markdown files

 ## Setup